Quick Chek has been sent packing.

 The convenience store chain wanted to construct a 5,496-square-foot store and 16-pump gas station at 2101 Allenwood Road, near Route 138 east.
 The proposed location would be open 24-hours.

-Quick Chek began its application in September, 2011.
+.
 It was immediately opposed by a vocal group of neighbors, who decried the proposal as unnecessary, burdensome to the neighborhood and that it would add to the already heavy traffic in the area.

 The application was heard three more times.
 Each time, numerous residents opposing the plan filled the meeting room to speak against the plan.
 Some hired their own lawyers to represent them in their fight against the proposal.